Be-Secure/bes-schema/docs/poi-schema.md

 # Purpose

-This document defines the data interchange format for open source software projects  of Interest (OSSPOI) for any goven organisation .
+This document defines the data interchange format for open source software projects  of Interest (OSSPOI) for any given organisation .
 An organization powered by BeSLab shall publish their OSSPoI to its peers as well the community dashboard BeSLighthouse.
 This format is stable, but further backwards compatible changes may still be made.
 Feedback from maintainers of other vulnerability databases and security response teams is most welcome.
 Please feel free to create an [issue in this repo](https://github.com/Be-Secure/bes-schema/issues/new).